Spring/Summer Financial Aid Information

 - Alternative Loans are available to credit-worthy borrowers.

-- All awards will be based on half-time attendance.
+- All undergraduate and doctoral awards will be based on full-time attendance.
+All graduate awards will be based on half-time attendance.

 - Log in to the myBanner system to accept your aid electronically.
-If you need specific instructions regarding the process, please click here.
+Click here for specific instructions on how to view and accept aid.

 - Starting the second week of classes, our office reviews your enrollment status.
 Adjustments may be made to your award based on your enrollment.
-If you are not enrolled at least half-time, your award will be canceled.
+If you are not enrolled at least half-time, your federal loans will be canceled.

-- If you are enrolled in first six week courses, refunds are processed during the second week of the spring session.
+- If you are enrolled in first six week courses (spring session), refunds are processed during the second week of the spring session.
 You will know if an excess loan amount is coming to you if you see "Student Refund" on your eBill.
-Students enrolled in only second six week courses will receive excess loan funds during the second week of the summer session.
+Students enrolled in only second six week courses (summer session) will receive excess loan funds during the second week of the summer session.

-NOTE: Please visit the Student Accounts website for payment due dates, deferment options, and to set up direct deposit.
+NOTE: Please visit the Student Accounts website for payment due dates, payments options, and to set up direct deposit.